-Selenium nodes are best suited to setup in multiple machines(virtual machines typically) however, user can setup a node on same machine as on hub.
-Here we are going to setup node on same machine as hub, user can follow same steps to setup node on different machine.
+Selenium nodes are best suited to set up in multiple machines(virtual machines typically) however, user can set up a node on the same machine as on hub.
+Here we are going to setup a node on the same machine as a hub, user can follow the same steps to setup a node on a different machine.

 Let's navigate to C:\Grid Setup folder which was downloaded earlier and you will see below files under it.

-Let's go thru these files and theirs usage one by one:
+Let's go thru these files and their usage one by one:

-First three files in above screenshot are browser driver.exe files, node will use these files to intact with browser, please update them to latest version using below latest Driver Download links:
+First three files in the above screenshot are browser driver.exe files, node will use these files to intact with browser, please update them to the latest version using below latest Driver Download links:

 Node Config File

-Node.json file consist of configurations and capabilities for node, below are few important configurations:
+Node.json file consist of configurations and capabilities for the node, below are few important configurations: